 Summertime driving will always have the effect of generating higher tire temperatures, and that in turn will increase the air pressure in your tires.
 It’s good to get in the habit of checking your tire pressure occasionally at your auto care center, to make sure that tires don’t become overly inflated and overly pressured.
 While you’re at it, give your tires a visual check to make sure there isn’t excessive wear on the tire tread, because this will cause a performance issue.

-The importance of your tires can hardly be overstated since they’re the only thing between you and the pavement, so it’s ultra-important that you keep an eye on their condition.
+You can ignore the importance of your tires since they’re the only thing between you and the pavement, so it’s ultra-important that you keep an eye on their condition.

 DON’T: Use Air Conditioning when it Gets Extremely Hot